 There have been numerous attempts over the years to amend the state constitution to allow a lottery.
-After all, other states are doing quite a bit of good with money raised from scratch tickets and jackpot drawings such as funding environmental initiatives and education.
+After all, other states are doing quite a bit of good with money raised from scratch tickets and jackpot drawings like funding environmental initiatives and/or education.
 The Nevada Resorts Association, however, representing the gaming industry vehemently opposes such a change.
-They argue that a lottery would pull revenue away from resorts in Nevada that provide jobs to thousands and pay a substantial chunk of the states tax dollars.
-Essentially, they claim the money to pay for schools and other initiatives is already there.
-A lottery would only move tax dollars from one source (casinos) to another (the lottery) while creating few, if any incremental revenue.
+They argue that a lottery would pull revenue away from resorts in Nevada that provide jobs to thousands and pay a substantial chunk of the state’s tax dollars.
+Essentially, they claim the money to pay for schools and other initiatives are already there.
+A lottery would only move tax dollars from one source (casinos) to another (the lottery) while creating few, if any, incremental revenue.

-The state constitution is no easy task to amend either.
-I won’t bore you with the procedural minutia of what needs to occur politically, but even with the necessary policy momentum the status quo would take years to upend.
+Even if the appetite existed to explore legalizing the lottery, amending the Nevada state constitution is no easy task.
+I won’t bore you with the procedural minutia of what needs to occur politically, but even with the necessary policy momentum, the status quo would take years to upend.

-Long story short, there isn’t lottery in Nevada and there won’t be any time soon.
-For the foreseeable future, Las Vegas residents will be forced to drive 45 minutes down I15 to the Primm Valley Lotto Store across the border in California.
+Long story short, there isn’t a lottery in Nevada and there won’t be any time soon.
+For the foreseeable future, Las Vegas residents will be forced to drive 45 minutes down I-15 to the Primm Valley Lotto Store found a mere 50-feet across the border in Nipton, California.
 With them will go countless dollars that could have been invested in Nevada schools.